Writing Literature Reviews

 Lastly, Alisa comments on the source and/or connects it to her main point or to next source.

-This type of sandwich can occur several times in a paragraph as you synthesize your sources.
+This metacommentary is a lot like the interpretation mentioned in the video at the beginning of this chapter.
+This type of "sandwich" can occur several times in a paragraph as you synthesize your sources.
 Here's a sample paragraph from Chris, a Public Health student, (check this) who wrote a paper called "The Causes of a Behavioral Pandemic: Screen-time Addiction and Consequent Depression Among Adolescents."
 I've bolded the metacommentary Chris had added to guide his readers and to connect his points together.

 Even though there have been far fewer studies on adolescents than adults, adolescent studies have consistently shown that those who are more physically active experience less depressive and associated symptoms, as well as a greater overall state of well-being (Kremer 2014).
 These studies have also shown that low levels of vigorous exercise in youth can independently cause depressive symptoms.
 One longitudinal study revealed that over 30% of children who participate in high levels of screen-time use experience moderate to high levels of depressive symptoms (Kremer 2014).
 Additionally, another study of children in the United States demonstrated that those who participated on a sports team were less likely to exceed recommended screen-time limits established by the US Department of Health.
 This study also demonstrated that as the number of total physical activity sessions increased among youth, both during free time and at organized events, children were less likely to exceed recommended screen-time limits (Carlson 2010).
 In this study, children who were more physically active consistently showed lower rates of depression and other emotional disorders.
 Therefore, evidence across multiple studies suggests that participating in screen-time activity may not be the direct cause of depressive symptoms, but rather the sedentary lifestyle and lack physical activity it causes among youth.
 With this recent evidence, experts are beginning to search for ways to replace screen-time participation of adolescents with physical activities.